Shuffle algebras associated to surfaces: Introduction

 Therefore, the algebra generated by the operators \eqref{eqn:def e intro}, \eqref{eqn:def f intro}, \eqref{eqn:def h intro} can be interpreted as an ``off the diagonal" version of the Ding-Iohara-Miki algebra.
 To explain what we mean by this, let us make the simplifying assumption that:

 which holds as soon as the class of the diagonal is decomposable in $\kss$ (see \cite{CG}).
-In this case, the operators \eqref{eqn:def e intro}--\eqref{eqn:def h intro} can be interpreted as endomorphisms of $\km$ with coefficients in $\ks$, and the composition of two such operators can be thought of as an endomorphism of $\km$ with coefficients in $\kss$.
-Relations \eqref{eqn:comm rel 1 intro}--\eqref{eqn:comm rel 3 intro} are equalities of endomorphisms of $\km$ with coefficients in $\kss$.
-When one restricts the coefficients to the diagonal $\Delta^* : \kss \rightarrow \ks$, then the above-mentioned relations match those in the Ding-Iohara-Miki algebra over $\ks$. \\
+In this case, the operators \eqref{eqn:def e intro}--\eqref{eqn:def h intro} can be interpreted as endomorphisms of $\km$ with coefficients in $\ks$, and the composition of two such operators can be thought of as an endomorphism of $\km$ with coefficients in $\kss \cong \ks \boxtimes \ks$.
+Relations \eqref{eqn:comm rel 1 intro}--\eqref{eqn:comm rel 3 intro} are equalities of endomorphisms of $\km$ with coefficients in $\kss \cong \ks \boxtimes \ks$.
+When one restricts the coefficients to the diagonal $\Delta^* : \kss \cong \ks \boxtimes \ks \rightarrow \ks$, then the above-mentioned relations match those in the Ding-Iohara-Miki algebra defined over the ring $\ks$ instead of over $\BZ[a^{\pm 1}, b^{\pm 1}]$. \\

 We will perform explicit computations of the operators $e(z)$, $f(z)$, $h^\pm(z)$ under an extra assumption on the surface $S$.
 Specifically, recall that Assumption A of \eqref{eqn:assumption a} entails the existence of a universal sheaf: